 Including skills you don’t actually have in an attempt to fool the ATS check algorithm will bite you later in the interview or worse if you end up getting hired.
-During the interviews, that is your and the hiring manager’s opportunity to substantiate your ability to do the job.
+The interview is your and the hiring manager’s opportunity to substantiate your ability to do the job.

-It is better to site skill sets that are transferable to the kind of work being requested than to try operating under a pretense.
+It’s better to cite skill sets that are transferable to the kind of work being requested than to try operating under a pretense.

 Resume Basics #3: DO NOT SEND WITHOUT CHECKING YOUR WORK

 Typos and grammatical mistakes communicate more about you than merely how well you did in English class.
-It shows your attention to detail for sure.
-But it also shows your reliability and credibility.
+It shows your attention to detail, but it also shows your reliability and credibility.
 Are you someone who strives for excellence or someone who settles for easy solutions?
-Are you someone who will establish great rapport with the customers or are you someone who they will have to clean up after often?
+Are you someone who will establish great rapport with the customers or are you someone who they’ll have to clean up after?

 Resume Basics #4: DO NOT WRITE AN OBJECTIVE SECTION

 A long time ago, “Objective” sections at the top of resumes were totally appropriate and expected.
-The landscape, however, has changed in the last 10 years.
-Hiring managers know what kind of work you are looking for because you are obviously applying for that job.
-They do not need nor want redundant content to sift through before they find out what your experience is.
+The landscape, however, has changed over the last 10 years.
+Hiring managers know what kind of work you’re looking for because you’re applying for that job.
+They don’t need or want redundant content to sift through before they understand your experience.

-Instead, write a summary section that captures who you are, why you matter and what you are passionate about that you will be contributing to that organization’s bottom line.
+Instead, write a summary section that captures who you are, why you matter, and what you’re passionate about that will be a contribution to that organization.

 Resume Basics #5: DO NOT LIST MORE THAN 5 BULLET POINTS PER ROLE

 People, less is more!
-The more you write, the more power what you write will have.
-Recruiters and hiring managers do not have the time nor will they take the time to read every single word of the resume you have written (or paid someone else to).
+The less you write, the more power what you’ve written will have.
+Recruiters and hiring managers don’t have the time nor will they take the time to read every single word of the resume you’ve written (or paid someone else to write).

-Really important details can get lost when the reader is overwhelmed by content.
-Additionally, you can run the risk of seeming desperate by throwing everything and the kitchen sink into your resume.
-Finally, the deeper you get into your work history the fewer bullets you should be including.
+Important details can get lost when the reader is overwhelmed by content.
+Additionally, you run the risk of seeming desperate by throwing everything and the kitchen sink into your resume.
+Finally, the deeper you get into your work history the fewer bullets you should include.

 Resume Basics #6: DO NOT WRITE LONG PARAGRAPHS OF TEXT

 Other than the summary section, you should have no other paragraphs of information in your resume.
-Bullet points should be no more than 2 lines long – max.
+Bullet points should be no more than 2 lines long.
 Sometimes people will have a sentence stating the kind of role, company or project.
-This always depends on the person, the industry and the kinds of information housed in the resume as a whole (we here at The Job Sauce lean towards not doing this if it can be avoided).
+This choice depends on the individual, the industry, and the kind of information housed in the resume as a whole (we here at The Job Sauce lean toward not doing this).

-Keep in mind, if your resume gets in front of a hiring manager you are already one of the hundreds they are reviewing.
-Do not overwhelm them with content.
+Keep in mind, if your resume gets in front of a human, your resume is still one of many.
+Don’t overwhelm them with content.
 Make it easy for them to read and navigate the information you’ve provided them.

 Resume Basics #7: DO NOT WRITE GENERIC JOB RESPONSIBILITIES

-You might think this is an obvious point, but you’d be surprised by the kinds of resumes we’ve received over the years.
+You might think this is an obvious point, but the resumes we’ve received over the years would surprise you.
 One person I worked with literally copy/pasted the “About” section from each of his previous employers which provided absolutely no insight into what he actually did or achieved in any of his roles.

 What is the point here?
-Focus on what you accomplished, the results you produced and the impact you made.
-Start your bullets, as much as you can, with that information – and then elaborate on how you did it.
-If the hiring company wants more detailed information, they will ask when they interview you.
-Ex: Increased division revenue by 13% (from $1.4m to $1.58m) through establishing influencer campaigns.
+Focus on what you accomplished, the results you produced, and the impact you made.
+Start your bullets, as often as you can, with that information – and then elaborate on how you did it.
+If the company wants more detailed information, they will ask when they interview you.
+Ex: Increased division revenue by 13% (from $1.4m to $1.58m) through new influencer campaigns.

 Resume Basics #8: DO NOT LIST EVERY SINGLE ROLE YOU’VE HAD

 Resumes should only include the last 10-15 years of work history.
-There are very few exceptions to this rule which we are not going to go into here.
-Essentially, hiring managers are most interested in your most current experience and they generally do not read through each and every piece of your professional experience.
+There are very few exceptions to this rule, which we won’t cover here.
+Hiring managers are interested in your most recent experience and they generally do not read through each and every piece of your professional experience.